mconlon17/vivo-1.5-improvement/README.md

 # VIVO 1.5 Improvement

-A master project to imporve the UF VIVO ingests and support tools.
+A master project to improve the UF VIVO ingests and support tools.
 In particular:

 1. Upgrade the person ingest
 1. Upgrade the grant ingest